Taiwan’s pet psychics gain ground with animal lovers looking for a connection

 “People want company, but they don’t necessarily want to raise a child,” said Ariel Hu, a communicator also known as Bu Ma, who teaches courses on how to talk to animals.
 “The cost of owning a pet is a lot less than raising a child.”

 That may be changing as residents increasingly see their pets as family members.
-Pet care sales jumped more than 40 percent between 2016 and 2020, to more than $1.2 billion a year, according to Euromonitor, a market research provider.
+Pet-care sales jumped more than 40 percent between 2016 and 2020, to more than $1.2 billion a year, according to Euromonitor, a market research provider.

 As people indulge their animal friends, they are turning to communicators whose services range from finding lost pets to divining the relationship between owner and pet in a past life.
 Communicators like Hu and Hsu say they have talked with all manner of beings, from dogs and cats to hedgehogs, birds, turtles, dolphins, insects and plants.